 Drought & Water Shortage Preparedness Plan

-The Clarkdale Town Council adopted a Drought and Water Shortage Preparedness Plan (DWSPP) on November 14, 2006.
+The Clarkdale Town Council adopted a Drought and Water Shortage Preparedness Plan (DWSPP) (PDF) on November 14, 2006.
 The purpose of the Plan is to provide strategies and procedures for periods of time when the Town's normal and customary water supplies may not be able to meet the Town's needs due to below normal rainfall, or other issues that have affected the water supply.

 Under the Plan, the Town, its businesses and residents work together to reduce water demand until sufficient water supply becomes available.
 The DWSPP calls for the implementation of "Demand Reduction Strategies" which are triggered by various circumstances including particular times of year, number of consecutive days when water demand exceeds safe production capability, or in emergency situations such as major equipment failures.